LucaIsMyName/react-imagine/react-image/README.md

 # React Imagine Editor

+**this app is in active development, some or many features might not work as expected**

 A modern, responsive image editor built with React, TypeScript, and Tailwind CSS.
 Transform your images with artistic filters, basic adjustments, and preserve metadata * all in your browser with no server uploads required.

 ## Features